 4. To make it easier for search engine bots to understand the meaning or context of your content

-5. To make search engines algorithms believe that your site is trustworthy and has all the essential qualities to be ranked.
+5. To make search engine algorithms believe that your site is trustworthy and has all the essential qualities to be ranked.

 How do search engines work?

 The discovery process in which search engines send out a team of robots to find new and updated content.
-Content can vary – it could be a webpage, an image, a video or a PDF, etc. but regardless of the format, content is discovered by links.
+Content can vary – it could be a webpage, an image, a video or a PDF, but regardless of the format, links discover content.

-Once your site is crawled, now those little spiders gather information from your webpage and tell search engines what your site is all about.
-It adds your webpage into Google search
+Once your site is crawled, those little spiders gather information from your webpage and tell search engines what your site is all about.
+It adds your webpage to Google search

-Once you understand how the search engine works, you will have to learn how to improve your site so that it can be ranked in the top position.
-Here is the list of things that you need to do to make your site appear on the first page of search engines.
+Once you understand how the search engine works, you will have to learn how to improve your site to rank it in the top position.
+Here is the list of things you need to do to make your site appear on the first page of search engines.

-The first and most important thing to do before thinking of optimizing your page is keyword research.
-There are several third-party tools available to make you understand what exactly people are looking for.
+Keyword research is the first and most important thing to do before optimizing your page.
+Several third-party tools are available to make you understand what people are looking for.
 And use those very words in your content to further optimize it.

 Now that you know your primary keywords, you will want to use those exact keywords on your content without sounding too spammy.

 Google understands synonyms and the relationships between words.
-So instead of using the same words repeatedly, you can fill your content with other similar words, and phrases.
-That way your writing will flow naturally and intrigue the readers keeping them engaged all along.
+So instead of using the same words repeatedly, you can fill your content with similar words and phrases.
+That way, your writing will flow naturally and intrigue the readers, keeping them engaged.

-After completing your Google SEO keyword research, you will have a list of keywords you want to target with.
+After completing your Google SEO keyword research, you will have a list of keywords you want to target.
 You must ensure your keywords appear in your content.
 Overdoing it can ruin your content and make it appear spammy.

 These are the places where you can include essential keywords:

 Body of the text: While writing your content, you will have to use keywords but remember not to use the same keywords frequently as it will bore readers.
-You can add modifying keywords (example, Best, top) and long-tail keywords.
+You can add modifying keywords (Best, top) and long-tail keywords.